Get the latest updates, information, and Frequently Asked Questions from Medical Education and Graduate Medical Education.

 How should we be approaching away rotations/Sub-Is from a career planning perspective?

-Over the next few weeks, we expect individual specialties will provide guidelines on away rotations relevant to residency applications.
-Our co-directors of the Career Advising Program, Heather Whelan and Brent Kobashi, are working with clinical departments and your specialty and confidential career advisors to provide guidance.
-For information on contacting your specialty advisor, please visit: https://meded.ucsf.edu/student-services/specialty-information-and-advis….
+We expect a national decision about away rotations in mid-May.
+In the meantime, individual specialties have provided guidelines on away rotations relevant to residency applications.
+In addition, UCSF clinical departments have provided specialty-specific guidance.
 Keep in mind, many clinicians are very busy now, so when you email them, acknowledge you know they are busy with COVID-19, and that you do not expect an immediate response.

 I have questions about my ability to meet graduation requirements?